refinedev/refine/documentation/docs/api-reference/core/hooks/useTable/index.md

 You can also change the `current` and `pageSize` values by using the `setCurrent` and `setPageSize` functions that are returned by the `useTable` hook.
 Every change will trigger a new fetch.

-If you want to handle the pagination on client-side, you can pass the `pagination.mode` prop to the `useTable` hook and set it to `"client"`.
+By default, pagination happens on the server side.
+If you want to do pagination handling on the client side, you can pass the pagination.mode property and set it to "client".
+Also, you can disable the pagination by setting the "off".

 <PaginationLivePreview/>